-74. Agreement between the Lubukusu head noun and associatives/ genitives involves the noun's prefi
+74. Agreement between the Lubukusu head noun and associatives/ genitives involves the noun's prefix being copied on the associatives.

 Quantifiers

-Quantifiers are as follows-titi"few/littlinLub -kali"many/a lot".
-The cooccurrence of Lubukusu quantifiers is as shown be
+Quantifiers are as follows in Lubukusu:-osi "all", -titi "few/little", -kali"many/a lot".
+The cooccurrence of the Lubukusu head noun with the Lubukusu quantifiers is as shown below.

 75. Ka-ma-khese ka-ma-titi

 Cl6-cl6-sheep Agr-Agrsmall "Small sheep"

 From this it is clear that:

-- 78. In Lubukusu, quantifiers occur - 79.
-Agreement between the Lubukusu the quantifier copying the head nou Adjectives In Lubukusu noun-adjective agreement and co-occurrence happens in a number of ways, the following structures illustrate how these formations occur 80.
-Ku-mu-sala ku-mu-mali Cl 3-cl 3 tree cl 3-cl 3black "(A) black tree" From these structures the following rules are formulated:- - 84.
-Adjectives copy the prefix stru - 85.
+- 78. In Lubukusu, quantifiers occur after the head noun. - 79.
+Agreement between the Lubukusu head noun and quantifiers involves the quantifier copying the head noun's prefix structure.
+Adjectives In Lubukusu noun-adjective agreement and co-occurrence happens in a number of ways, the following structures illustrate how these formations occur 80.
+Ku-mu-sala ku-mu-mali Cl 3-cl 3 tree cl 3-cl 3-black "(A) black tree" From these structures the following rules are formulated:- - 84.
+Adjectives copy the prefix structure of the head noun. - 85.
 Lubukusu head nouns precede adjectives.

 Furthermore, one to three adjectives may co-occur as the following structures show: 86.
-O-mu-ana o-mu-ngau o-mu-lei o-mu-mali ti Cl1-cl1- $child\ Agr-Agr-thin\ Agr-Agr-tall\ Agr-Agr-black\ Int$ "(The) thin tall very black child" From this explanation the following rule is derived.
+O-mu-ana o-mu-ngau o-mu-lei o-mu-mali ti Cl1-cl1child Agr-Agr-thin Agr-Agr-tall Agr-Agr-black Int "(The) thin tall very black child" From this explanation the following rule is derived.

-87. In Lubukusu, intensifiers occur refer to.
-The rest of the adjectives
+87. In Lubukusu, intensifiers occur immeadiately after the adjective they refer to.
+The rest of the adjectives are never affected by the intensifier.

 Relative Clauses

-Relative markers in Lubukusu take th although the head noun is optional in subject position.
-Furthermore, the

-relative markers occur after the head noun.
+Relative markers in Lubukusu take the shape of the noun class prefix although the head noun is optional in subject position.
+Furthermore, the relative markers occur after the head noun.
 These concepts are brought out in the following structures:

 88. O-mu-soleli o-weba li-toka

 Cl1-cl1-boy AGr-steal cl5-car

 "(The) boy who stole the car"

 From this the following rule is formulated: